MicrosoftDocs/quantum-docs/articles/further-reading-qdk.md

 Check out the following quantum computing learning courses.

 * [Quantum Computing with Microsoft QDK](https://www.manning.com/liveprojectseries/quantum-computing-with-microsoft-qdk): a series of liveProjects that will help you to learn quantum software development by creating end-to-end projects.
-You’ll explore the full potential of quantum for cryptography, data transmission, data reconstruction, and more.
+You explore the full potential of quantum for cryptography, data transmission, data reconstruction, and more.
 + [Quantum Computing - Brilliant Course](https://brilliant.org/courses/quantum-computing/): learn to build quantum algorithms from the ground up with a quantum computer simulated in your browser in this course, created in collaboration with quantum researchers and practitioners from Microsoft, X, and Caltech's IQIM.
 + [Quantum Computing through Comics - HackadayU classes](https://hackaday.io/project/168554-introduction-to-quantum-computing): learn about quantum computing concepts and algorithm programming through classroom discussion and intuitive comics.